nortikin/sverchok/docs/nodes/modifier_change/triangulate.rst

 This node has the following outputs:

 - **Vertices**.
-This is just copy of input vertices for convinience.
+This is just a copy of input vertices for convenience.
 - **Edges**.
 - **Polygons**.
 - **FaceData**.
 List containing data items from the **FaceData** input, which